AJDescole/AzranEngine/README.md

 # Azran

 **Azran** is a game FOSS project using PixiJS.
 It is heavily inspired by Chapatiz and Blablaland and tends to easily make game that resemble them.
-We indent to make fully animated avatars, and a coherent level design.
+We indent to make our own fully animated avatars, and a coherent level design.

 ## Members of the project